5 Things I Did to Drastically Increase My Blog Traffic (BEGINNER'S GUIDE!)

 3. They help improve traffic numbers (although keep in mind most of the traffic will be from fellow bloggers)!

-PERSONAL FACEBOOK ACCOUNT
+USED PERSONAL FACEBOOK ACCOUNT

 Your personal Facebook account is another great place to advertise your blog.
-Social media accounts take a LONG time to build (including a Facebook "business" page").
+Social media accounts take a LONG time to build (including a Facebook "business page").
 However, nearly everyone has a personal Facebook account they share with their friends and family.
 Use this to your advantage.

-Your friends and family are a great source of constructive criticism and support, so it's really a good idea to share your resources with them first.
+In addition, your friends and family are a great source of constructive criticism and support, so it's really a good idea to share your resources with them first.

 The key is to truly START.
 Find one or two traffic sources first and OWN them.
 You can always add more later.
 A Facebook page (not your personal account) and an Instagram account, can be intimidating for many people.
 That's why platforms such as Pinterest and Facebook "groups" are a great alternative!